bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 - This project only provides black Apple EFI files, and does not include macOS operating system image files.
 - During installation, please make sure all data is backed up to avoid accidental loss.
 - This project is for learning and research purposes only, please do not use it for commercial purposes or other illegal purposes
 - Using this project may cause certain risks to the computer.
-If you encounter any problems, please refer to the relevant discussions in the Hackintosh community or seek professional help or in [Issues](https://github.com/username/repo/issues), we will contact you as soon as possible to solve it.
+If you encounter any problems, please refer to the relevant discussions in the Hackintosh community ，or seek professional help， or in [Issues](https://github.com/username/repo/issues) we will contact you as soon as possible to solve it.

 ## 📦 Configuration file